AC221: Financial Accounting

 LA245: Introduction to Law

-Prerequisite: sophomore standing.
-Sophomore requirement.
+Prerequisite: SM131 and sophomore standing.
 Provides a broad overview of the American judicial system and fundamental legal issues.
 Examines dispute resolution, torts, contracts, criminal law, business organizations, employment law, intellectual property, and international law.
 The goal is to understand not only the basic rules of law but also the underlying social policies and ethical dilemmas.
 4 cr.

 LA346: Business, Justice and Responsibility